 Figure 1. – Population dynamics of primary and multiple stimulated CD8 T cell responses – A Model.
 After antigen (Ag)-encounter naïve and memory CD8 T cells (primary, secondary, tertiary) undergo proliferative expansion.
 The magnitude of expansion, duration of contraction, and ability to generate long-lived progeny (‘memory generation potential’) of naïve and /or memory CD8 T cells is dependent on the Ag stimulation history.

-1) To establish relevant experimental models to study antigen-experienced CD8 T cells in vivo;
+1) Establish relevant experimental models to study antigen-experienced CD8 T cells in vivo;

-2) To determine the factors that influence generation, maintenance and function of memory CD8 T cells;
+2) Determine the factors that influence generation, maintenance and function of memory CD8 T cells;

-3) To characterize CD8 T cells responding to multiple rounds of antigenic stimulations; and
+3) Characterize CD8 T cells responding to multiple rounds of antigenic stimulations;

-4) To investigate the alterations in T cell-mediated immunity that occur after sepsis
+4) Investigate the alterations in T cell-mediated immunity that occur after sepsis; and